Fahim602/Fahim602.github.io/projects/Secure-Office-Network-Deployment/secure-office-network-deployment.md

 IT-Switch(config)# interface fastethernet4/1
 IT-Switch(config-if)# switchport mode trunk     # Assign Fa4/1 as a trunk IT-Switch(config-if)# no shutdown
 ```

 #### Creating Subinterfaces for VLANs:

 For RoaS to enable inter-VLAN communication, it is necessary to create subinterfaces on the router for each VLAN.
-Each subinterface acts as the gateway for it's respective VLAN and uses 802.1q encapsulation to tag traffic with the appropriate VLAN id.
+Each subinterface acts as the gateway for its respective VLAN and uses 802.1q encapsulation to tag traffic with the appropriate VLAN id.

 ```bash
 # Example for VLAN 10 (IT)
 Router> enable
 Router# configure terminal